petsc/petsc/doc/faq/index.rst

 print any options that the user specified but were not actually used by the program and all options used; this is helpful for detecting typo errors.

-PETSc Automatically Handles Many Of The Details In Parallel PDE Solvers.
-How Can I Understand What Is Really Happening Within My Program?
+PETSc automatically handles many of the details in parallel PDE solvers.
+How can I understand what is really happening within my program?
 -----------------------------------------------------------------------------------------------------------------------------------------

 You can use the option ``-info`` to get more details about the solution process.
 The